Skip to content

 Columns

-This is the left column.
-Use columns to present parallel information or create a two-up layout for comparisons.
+This is the first column.
+Use columns to present parallel information.

 • Item A